jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ~~~~~
 A Jew comes to a priest and says he wants to convert.
-The priest says, "Fine, but what do know about our religion?"
+The priest says, "Fine, but what do you know about our religion?"
-The Jews says, "Try me."
+The Jew says, "Try me."
 "OK.
 Where was Jesus born?"
 "Pittsburgh."
 "Wrong."